-Sound Artist - Facilitator
+Sound Weaver - Facilitator

 About Rebecca

-Prior to starting her consultancy, Rebecca worked as an attorney at the Lawyers’ Committee for Civil Rights Under Law in Washington, DC focused on dismantling the school-to prison pipeline and seeding restorative justice practices.
-Additionally, Rebecca taught as an Adjunct Professor for American University Washington College of Law and in Wagner College Theater Department teaching her course “Race, the Arts, and Activism.
+Before founding her practice, she worked as a civil rights attorney at the Lawyers' Committee for Civil Rights Under Law focused on dismantling the school-to-prison pipeline and seeding restorative justice practices.
+She has taught at American University Washington College of Law and Wagner College, where her course Race, the Arts, and Activism received the Adjunct Professor Award for Diversity and Inclusion.

 “You cannot teach what you do not know,